Shinya Yamanaka: Professional career

 Between 1987 and 1989, Yamanaka was a resident in orthopedic surgery at the National Osaka Hospital.
-His first operation was to remove a benign tumor from his friend Shuichi Hirata, a task he could not complete after one hour when a skilled surgeon would have taken ten minutes or so.
 Some seniors referred to him as "Jamanaka", a pun on the Japanese word for obstacle.

 From 1993 to 1996, he was at the Gladstone Institute of Cardiovascular disease.
 Between 1996 and 1999, he was an assistant professor at Osaka City University Medical School, but found himself mostly looking after mice in the laboratory, not doing actual research.

-His wife advised him to become a practicing doctor, but instead he applied for a position at the Nara Institute of Science and Technology.
-He stated that he could and would clarify the characteristics of embryonic stem cells, and this can-do attitude won him the job.
-From 1999 to 2003, he was an associate professor there, and started the research that would later win him the 2012 Nobel Prize.
-He became a full professor and remained at the institute in that position from 2003 to 2005.
+When applying for a position at the Nara Institute of Science and Technology (NAIST), he stated that he could and would clarify the characteristics of embryonic stem cells, and this can-do attitude won him the job.
+From 1999 to 2003, he was an associate professor at the institute, and began the research that would later win him the 2012 Nobel Prize.
+He became a full professor at NAIST in 2003, remaining until 2005.
 Between 2004 and 2010, Yamanaka was a professor at the Institute for Frontier Medical Sciences, Kyoto University.
-Between 2010 and 2022, Yamanaka was the director and a professor at the center for iPS Cell Research and Application (CiRA), Kyoto University.
-In April 2022, he stepped down and took place of the director emeritus of CiRA keeping with professor position.
+Between 2010 and 2022, he was the director and a professor at the center for iPS Cell Research and Application (CiRA), Kyoto University.
+In April 2022, he stepped down, becoming director emeritus of CiRA, while retaining his professorship.

 In 2006, he and his team generated induced pluripotent stem cells (iPS cells) from adult mouse fibroblasts. iPS cells closely resemble embryonic stem cells, the in vitro equivalent of the part of the blastocyst (the embryo a few days after fertilization) which grows to become the embryo proper.
 They could show that his iPS cells were pluripotent, i.e. capable of generating all cell lineages of the body.
 Later he and his team generated iPS cells from human adult fibroblasts, again as the first group to do so.
 A key difference from previous attempts by the field was his team's use of multiple transcription factors, instead of transfecting one transcription factor per experiment.
 They started with 24 transcription factors known to be important in the early embryo, but could in the end reduce it to four transcription factors – Sox2, Oct4, Klf4 and c-Myc.

+20 years later, the Ministry of Health, Labor and Welfare in Japan issued conditional marketing authorization in 2026 to two regenerative medical products developed from reprogrammed iPS cells, undertaking the first ever practical application of iPS cell-derived products.

-Yamanaka's Nobel Prize–winning research in iPS cells
+Nobel Prize for iPS cell research

-The 2012 Nobel Prize in Physiology or Medicine was awarded jointly to Sir John B. Gurdon and Shinya Yamanaka "for the discovery that mature cells can be reprogrammed to become pluripotent."
+The 2012 Nobel Prize in Physiology or Medicine was awarded jointly to Yamanaka and John B. Gurdon and "for the discovery that mature cells can be reprogrammed to become pluripotent."